-If your own doctor suspects that you may have heart failure then you are likely to be referred to a specialist heart failure clinic at a hospital.
-If you are very unwell (if you have acute heart failure), you would be sent to hospital straightaway.
-Otherwise you are usually referred to be seen by a specialist within 2 or 6 weeks, depending on how high your BNP level is.
+If your doctor suspects that you may have heart failure then you are likely to be referred to a specialist heart failure clinic at a hospital.
+If you are very unwell - if you have acute heart failure - you would be sent to hospital straightaway.
+Otherwise you are usually referred to be seen by a specialist within two or six weeks, depending on how high your BNP level is.

 The specialist heart failure team will arrange an ultrasound scan of the heart (echocardiogram).
 This painless test can usually confirm the presence of heart failure and can often diagnose the cause of the heart failure.
 It also will measure the ejection fraction explained above, to determine which type of heart failure you have.
 Other tests such as a chest X-ray, a urine test or other blood tests may also be advised to rule out other causes of the symptoms.

-- Do not smoke.
 The chemicals in tobacco cause blood vessels to narrow, which can make heart failure worse.
 Smoking can also make CHD worse.
-You may benefit from being referred to a local 'stop smoking' clinic if you are finding it hard to stop smoking.
+You may benefit from being referred to a local stop smoking clinic if you are finding it hard to stop smoking.